dib-lab/dammit/doc/annotate.md

 # Annotate

+_in progress_

 The dammit `annotate` component uses the installed databases for transcriptome annotation.

 ## Just annotate it, dammit!